demonkillerr/demonkiller-website-react/docs/code/languages/C/arrays_and_pointers.md

 :::

-## Dynamic Memory Allocation (malloc, calloc, free)
+## Dynamic Memory Allocation
 C allows dynamic allocation of memory at runtime using malloc, calloc, and free.
+This section just covers it in brief.

 ### Allocating Memory with malloc
 Allocates a block of memory without initializing it.